elementary/app-template/README.md

 # app-template

-AppHub-compatible template for elementary apps
+Example template for an elementary OS app.
+Designed to be an example for AppCenter Dashboard and a starting point for your very own app.